Simon3640/GoProjectSkeleton/README.md

 - ✅ **Locale per Request** - Each request can have its own language

 #### 📚 Documentation and Testing
-- ✅ **Swagger Documentation** - API automatically documented with examples
+- ✅ **Independent Swagger Service** - Swagger runs as a separate, deployable service (port 8081)
+- ✅ **Docker Registry Ready** - Swagger can be built and deployed independently
 - ✅ **Complete Testing** - Unit, integration, and E2E tests
 - ✅ **Complete Mocks** - Repository and provider mocks for testing
 - ✅ **Postman Collection** - Ready-to-use collection for E2E testing